 Student ethnicity has remained consistent over the year and reflect the demographics of the city and county.
-Gender (female 86% male 13%) reflects the demographics of Allied Health, but male is up 4% from F11.
+Gender (female 86% male 13%) reflects the demographics of Allied Health, and is the same as in 2012.

 Student Education Attainment

 Percentage of Post-Secondary degrees has remained consistent.